Jess Martin

 Jessica Anne "Jess" Martin (née Andrews; born 1 October 1992) is a British long-distance runner who competed at the 2016 Summer Olympics, held in Rio de Janeiro, Brazil.
-She currently runs for Aldershot, Farnham & District AC.

 Personal life

 Martin was born on 1 October 1992.
 She attended school on the Isle of Wight.
 As a student she received financial support from fellow Great Britain Olympian Mo Farah's foundation, studying for a degree in Sport, Health & Exercise Sciences at Brunel University.
 She is married to Irish road cyclist Dan Martin.
 The couple met whilst they were training in the Sierra Nevada.
 In 2014, she moved from Surrey to Martin's home in Andorra, and she currently splits her time between Andorra and Girona, where she trains with her coach Josep Carballude.

 Career

 Martin was unable to compete in the summer of 2013 after suffering a stress-fracture in her foot but returned to competition towards the end of the year.
 At the 2013 European Cross Country Championships, held in Belgrade, Serbia, she finished 16th in the individual women's under-23's race.
 She also won a gold medal as part of the British women's under-23's team alongside Charlotte Purdue, Kate Avery, Lily Partridge, Rhona Auckland and Laura Weightman.

 In February 2014 she finished fifth over the eight kilometre distance at the National Cross-Country Championships in Nottingham, with her team Aldershot Farnham and District, winning the team title.
 Later that year she competed at the Southern Cross Country championships, winning the senior women's title and finished fifth at the Saucony English Cross Country Nationals.